MattH96/Credit-Card-Fraud-Classification/README.md

 ##### Machine learning classification
 NOTE: Since the data is now equally distributed between classes, the standard accuracy metric is perfectly acceptable (this is not the case for imbalanced datasets).

-The data is modelled and the best outcome KNN at 99.87% is graphed showing a nice result, all fraudulent cases are correctly classified.
+The data is modelled and the best outcome KNN achieves 99.87% accuracy and is graphed showing a nice result, all fraudulent cases are correctly classified.

 ![Alt text](https://github.com/MattH96/Credit-Card-Fraud-Classification/blob/master/Images/7.png?raw=true "KNN confusion matrix")